bigstepinc/metalcloud-docs/guides/managing_instance_arrays.md

 # Managing instance arrays

-This is how Servers This is often the very first step in using the Metal Cloud.
+This is often the very first step in using the Metal Cloud.
 Make sure you have created an account with us by signing up [here](http://bigstep.com)

 ## Deploying an instance array using the Infrastructure Editor

-In the MetalCloud servers (called **Instances**) are groupped in **InstanceArrays**.
+The MetalCloud servers (called **Instances**) are groupped in **InstanceArrays**.
 By default an infrastructure is created for you called "my-infrastructure" in a datacenter geographically close to you.

 1. Click on the `Create your first InstanceArray`